Functionalism in Psychology and Sociology Explained

 Feminist sociologists developed this critique directly.
 Ann Oakley (1974) demonstrated that gender socialisation in schools reproduces a sexual division of labour that disadvantages women by teaching girls to aspire to domestic and caring roles while teaching boys to aspire to public and professional ones.
 This was not a functional necessity, Oakley argued, but a cultural imposition masquerading as natural order.
 Functionalism, by focusing on the overall system, had failed to ask who benefits and who loses from specific social arrangements.

 Similarly, when designing group work, consider all three perspectives.
 Functionalism suggests mixed-ability groups for peer learning, conflict theory warns against reproducing hierarchies within groups, and symbolic interactionism reminds us that group roles shape identity.
-Rotating leadership roles and explicitly valuing different strengths prevents the same pupils always taking charge.
+Rotating leadership roles and explicitly valuing different strengths prevents the same learners always taking charge.

 In education, schools perform manifest functions like teaching literacy and numeracy, but their latent functions reveal deeper purposes.
-Schools socialise pupils into workplace norms: punctuality, following instructions, and accepting hierarchy.
-When a Year 7 pupil learns to raise their hand before speaking, they're practising workplace deference.
+Schools socialise learners into workplace norms: punctuality, following instructions, and accepting hierarchy.
+When a Year 7 learner learns to raise their hand before speaking, they're practising workplace deference.
 Durkheim argued schools create social solidarity by teaching shared values; notice how assemblies, uniform policies, and house systems build collective identity.

 For teachers, recognising these interconnections proves invaluable.
 When addressing behaviour issues, consider which institution's function might be absent: Is aggressive behaviour filling a need for belonging usually met by family?
 Does truancy suggest school isn't fulfilling its promised function of social mobility?
 Understanding functionalism helps teachers see beyond individual problems to systemic patterns, enabling more effective interventions that address root causes rather than symptoms.